Kristoffer/Kristoffer/CV.md

 ### Kristoffer's CV

-if Change is Faster than Ever, but Will Never Again Be This Slow
+Change is Faster than Ever, but Will Never Again Be This Slow

-if nothing is here by now, it probably never will
+if nothing is Here by now, it probably never will

-in the meantime you can find me on [LinkedIn](https://linkedin.com/in/ultraslice)
+until then you can find me on [LinkedIn](https://linkedin.com/in/ultraslice)